 You can use Cloudflare’s Wrangler CLI to develop and test your SQLite database locally before deploying to Webflow Cloud.

-When you run your project locally, Wrangler creates a SQLite database in your .wrangler directory.
+When you run your app locally, Wrangler creates a SQLite database in your .wrangler directory.
 This local database lets you test SQL statements and migrations in a safe environment.
-Use Wrangler CLI commands, either directly in your terminal or as scripts in package.json to run your project and execute SQL statements or files on your local database.
+Use Wrangler CLI commands, either directly in your terminal or as scripts in package.json to run your app and execute SQL statements or files on your local database.

 You can use Cloudflare’s Wrangler CLI to: